RobinKumar5986/wwwhisper/README.md

 -----------------

 1. Make sure content you are protecting can not be accessed through some other channels.
-If you are using a multiuser server, set correct file permissions for protected static files and communication sockets.
-If nginx is delegating requests to backend servers, make sure the backends are not externally accessible.
+If you are using a multi-user server, set correct file permissions for protected static files and communication sockets.
+If nginx is delegating requests to back-end servers, make sure the back-ends are not externally accessible.

 2. Use SSL for anything important.
 You can get a free [SSL certificate for personal use](https://cert.startcom.org/).